 For Charlottesville to reach its potential as a truly world-class city, residents must be able to move about easily, safely and affordably.
 Much needs to be done to reach that (appropriately) high standard, yet we can’t do everything all at once.
 So where should advocates, planners and officials focus their efforts?

-To help answer that question, The Piedmont Environmental Council, the Piedmont Family YMCA, the Curry School at the University of Virginia, and other members of the Move2Health Equity Coalition, with a grant from Sentara Martha Jefferson, have created a short survey that will take you about seven minutes to complete.
+To help answer that question, The Piedmont Environmental Council, the Piedmont Family YMCA, the Curry School at the University of Virginia, and other members of the Move2Health Equity Coalition, with a grant from Sentara Martha Jefferson, have created a short survey that will take you about five minutes to complete.
 Your responses, along with others’, will be used to assess how easily Charlottesville residents can get to the places they need to go, as well as barriers to mobility.

 How this survey is different